Lakshika Kaushik

 Because of this shared understanding, conversations tend to flow more easily.
 You can focus on expressing what you're going through instead of explaining where you're coming from.

-What NRIs Often Struggle With Emotionally (But Rarely Talk About)
+What NRIs Struggle With Emotionally — But Rarely Talk About

 Without the right mental health support for NRIs, these feelings often go unnoticed or are pushed aside.
 Over time, this can make it harder to stay emotionally steady, especially when you're balancing personal life, career expectations, and distance from family.

-Common Mental Health Problems NRIs Face While Living Abroad
+Common Mental Health Challenges NRIs Face Living Abroad

 Some emotional challenges are more commonly experienced by NRIs, especially when adjusting to a different environment: